Polymerization-induced phase separation

 Polymerization-induced phase separation (PIPS) is the occurrence of phase separation in a multicomponent mixture induced by the polymerization of one or more components.
 The increase in molecular weight of the reactive component renders one or more components to be mutually immiscible in one another, resulting in spontaneous phase segregation.

 Types

 Polymerization-induced phase separation can be initiated either through thermally induced polymerization or photopolymerization.
-The process general occurs through spinodal decomposition, commonly resulting in the formation of co-continuous phases.
+The process generally occurs through spinodal decomposition, commonly resulting in the formation of co-continuous phases.

 Thermodynamic Theory of Phase Separation in PIPS

 The process of polymerization-induced phase separation (PIPS) can be analyzed using classical polymer thermodynamics, most generally via the Flory-Huggins theory.
 This model provides a framework to quantify the balance between entropy and enthalpy during mixing.
 It illustrates how this balance changes during polymerization, potentially triggering spontaneous phase separation.